-For information and requirements for endorsements, see page 93.
+For information and requirements, refer to Endorsements.

-Certain general education requirements of the University may be fulfilled with credit by examination.
+Certain Bonaventure Program requirements of the University may be fulfilled with credit by examination.
 However, no courses in Professional or Early Childhood Education may be replaced with credit by examination.

 ECE 280 Health, Nutrition, and Safety (3) in Early Childhood